-If a child has more significant needs or is not making expected age related progress, they may meet the criteria to be placed on our Inclusion Register.
-At this stage, we may, with permission of parents and carers, ask one of the agencies outside of our school to support us and their child.
+If a child has more significant needs or is not making expected age related progress, we may, with permission of parents and carers, ask one of the agencies outside of our school to support us and their child.
 See below for a list of outside support we access.
+There will be a consultation with parents to discuss support, targets and wider external support.
+They are formally reviewed at the end of each term by the class teacher alongside the pupil and are monitored by the SENCo in-between these formal check-points to ensure that the support provided is still relevant and appropriate.